Margaritaville. What a name, and what a place.

 “You got the freckles right,” I assured him.

 “But…” I couldn’t resist adding.
 “Some call them age spots, but they are irresistible.”

 I burst out in mirth which soon progressed to a giggle fit.
 Laughter and more laughter.
 Yeah, as long as I’m long-distance, I’m a knockout!
 Makes me giggle every time I think about it.
 You know, Bob was right.
 I need a phone job.

 I cleaned Hunter Bob’s house three times, and he never absented himself.
 He was wealthy, but lonely, and needed someone to talk to.
-I was happy to oblige with good conversation while I cleaned house, but he got friendlier and friendlier.
+I was happy to oblige with conversation while I cleaned house, but he got friendlier and friendlier.
 He had a fancy house with lots of extra rooms.
-Apparently, he overcame his aversion to my prairie dress appearance and invited me to move in with him, which I declined, of course, thank you very much.
+Apparently, he overcame his aversion to my appearance and invited me to move in with him, which I declined, of course, thank you very much.

 I saw the signs of alcoholism everywhere in Bob’s house.
 Sometimes the garbage can held at least fifty empty beer bottles, and that was just one garbage can.
 The fourth time I went to clean, Bob was so drunk, he could barely stand.
 As I dusted his furniture, he stood up from his chair, swayed unsteadily, and staggered towards me.

 Flinging his arms around me, he drawled, “I sh-sh-shore need a kish.”

 I extricated myself from his aromatic embrace and assisted him back to his chair.
 Did you ever experience the heady mix of Sunset Rum booze with Maison Francis cologne?
 It’s a knockout.